Dimension two holomorphic distributions on four-dimensional projective space

 \subsection{The Eagon-Northcott resolution}

-Here we recall a particular case of The Eagon-Northcott resolution.
-Let $G$ and $F$ be complex vector bundles of ranks $4,2$ respectively over a complex manifold $X$ of complex dimension $n\geq 4$.
-Let $\phi: G\to F$ be a generically surjective morphism.
-We assume that the degeneracy loci $Z$ is smooth of codimension $3$.
+Here we recall a particular case of the Eagon-Northcott resolution.
+Let \( G \) and \( F \) be complex vector bundles of ranks 4 and 2, respectively, over a complex manifold \( X \) of complex dimension \( n \geq 4 \).
+Let \( \phi: G \to F \) be a generically surjective morphism.
+We assume that the degeneracy locus \( Z \) is a scheme of pure codimension 3.
 The Eagon-Northcott resolution looks the following way.

-For more details, see \cite{Ei}.
+For more details, see \cite[A2.6]{Ei}.